DirkEngels/dotenv-editor/IDEAS.md

 # Next release 0.3.4

+### Added
++ Ask user to create a new file if no .env file can be found

+### Fixed
++ Fix running the editor when there is not .env file in the current dir

 # Todo for future version

 ### Fixes
 - Do not quote integer values
-- Fix running the editor when there is not .env file in the current dir

 ### Improvements
 - Add meta description for each variable by appending a # at the end of each